ryanc-me/odoo-api-ansible/README.md

 ### Goals

-Implement all of the core JSON-RPC APIs (common, db, object), and offer all args/kwargs, where reasonably possible.
+ * Implement all of the core JSON-RPC APIs (common, db, object), and offer all args/kwargs, where reasonably possible.
+ * No dependencies on Odoo API libraries (this module crafts its own JSON-RPC requests)

-This aims to be a relatively thin wrapper over the API.
+ * Be a relatively thin wrapper over the API - not too much fluff.

 ### Install